Mbondes/alx-system_engineering-devops/0x02-shell_redirections/README.md

-the script prints hello world
+Sript for hello world programme